wangz99-crypto/llm-internal-assistant/README.md

 - Operational workflows must remain functional even if the LLM backend is offline
 - Business-critical queries should not depend on token generation
 - Deterministic tools reduce latency and cost
-- RAG is only invoked when semantic reasoning is required
+- RAG is invoked only when semantic reasoning is required

-Embeddings are lazily loaded and can be disabled in CI:
+Embeddings are lazily loaded and can be disabled in CI to ensure:

-- avoids external downloads
+- no external downloads
-- ensures deterministic test behavior
+- deterministic test behavior
-- stabilizes automated pipelines
+- stable automated pipelines

-These constraints reflect real production AI platform engineering tradeoffs.